mahek-desai/Page-Replacement-Algorithm-/README.md

 Features

-Simulates Page Replacement Algorithms (FIFO, LRU, Optimal, etc.)
+Simulates Page Replacement Algorithms (LRU,MRU)

 Visualizes memory frames at each step of execution